What to do if you’re in a car accident:

 If police do not respond, you will have to speak to the other driver to obtain insurance information.
 Again, limit your contact and do not make admissions or excuses about your driving.

 Witness Information.
 If any witnesses approach you, take their names, addresses and telephone numbers.

 Photos.
 If you are physically able, or if a friend or family member is available, use your cell phone to take photos of the location of the vehicles after impact, and the damage to the vehicles involved.
 Also include a side view and a distance shot of the two (or more) vehicles.

 Medical Care.
 If you are injured, go immediately to the hospital by ambulance.
 Otherwise, go to urgent care for evaluation and treatment.
 Remember to follow-up with your primary care physician within the time period ordered by the urgent care or hospital physician—usually within a week after the accident.

 Photograph your injuries, especially any bruising on your body.
 These may provide clues to problems that could develop over time.

 Contact an Attorney.
 Contact a personal injury attorney early in the process to help you resolve your accident claim.
-The staff at Hollingsworth Kelly is experienced in all aspects of personal injury litigation, and we will be with you at every step of the way, including helping you determine treatment options, insurance contact, and lien resolution, all with the goal of optimizing your recovery and settlement.
+The staff at Hollingsworth Kelly is experienced in all aspects of personal injury litigation, and we will be with you every step of the way, including helping you determine treatment options, facilitate insurance company communication, and lien resolution, all with the goal of optimizing your recovery and settlement.